sherlock-audit/2023-02-carapace-judging/README.md

-# Issue M-3: Protection can be bought in late pools, allowing buyers to pay minimal premium and increase the chance of a compensation
+# Issue M-2: Protection can be bought in late pools, allowing buyers to pay minimal premium and increase the chance of a compensation

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/252

 ## Found by
-ctf\_sec, Jeiwan, ast3ros, mahdikarimi, Kumpa, 0Kage, libratus, monrel, Allarious
+mahdikarimi, Jeiwan, Allarious, monrel, rvierdiiev, libratus, ctf\_sec, ast3ros, 0Kage, Kumpa

 ## Summary
 A buyer can buy a protection for a pool that's already late on a payment.
 The buyer can pay the minimal premium and get a higher chance of getting a compensation.
 Protection sellers may bear higher losses due to reduced premium amounts and the increased chance of protection payments.